wp-plugins/codepeople-post-map/readme.txt

 = Q: Is possible to load all points in a category? =

-A: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat=3].
+A: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
 To insert the code directly in a template, the snippet of code is:
+<?php echo do_shortcode ('[codepeople-post-map cat="3"]'); ?>

+= Q: Is possible to load all points in more than one category? =

+A: To display all points that belong to multiple categories, it is required separate the categories IDs with comma "," [codepeople-post-map cat="3,5"].
+The numbers 3 and 5 are the categories IDs, replace these numbers with the corresponding categories IDs.
+To insert the code directly in a template, the snippet of code is:
-<?php echo do_shortcode ('[codepeople-post-map cat=3]'); ?>
+<?php echo do_shortcode ('[codepeople-post-map cat="3,5"]'); ?>

 = Q: Is possible to load all points in the website? =

-A: To display all points in the website use -1 as the category ID: [codepeople-post-map cat=-1] or <?php echo do_shortcode ('[codepeople-post-map cat=-1]'); ?> for template.
+A: To display all points in the website use -1 as the category ID: [codepeople-post-map cat="-1"] or <?php echo do_shortcode ('[codepeople-post-map cat="-1"]'); ?> for template.

 = Q: If I link geolocation information to a post but do not insert a Google map in it, will the geolocation information be available? =